 Here are just some of the things which could go wrong if you don’t plan the survival shelter design right:

 - Flooding: You have to use drainage systems and ditches to ensure that rainwater and melting snow don’t leak into your shelter.

 - Digging through Wires or Pipes: There is a reason you need permits before building an underground shelter.
 You could dig through the town’s water supply pipes, internet wires, etc.

 - Suffocation: Those nuclear fallout bunkers are designed to keep out radiation, but they also will block air.
 You could end up suffocating.
 You will need air ducts and air filtration system.

 - Dying of Thirst: You can put a month or two’s worth of water in your survival shelter, but then what?
-A good design will have its own sustainable water source inside.
-If you are already 30+ feet underground, it isn’t too much more to dig to tap into a well water.
+A good design will have a sustainable water source inside.
+If you are already 30+ feet underground, it isn’t too much more to dig to tap into well water.
 Then you just need a pump to get that water.

-- Carbon Monoxide Poisoning: If you plan on using gas to cook in your underground shelter, you could end up getting poisoned.
+- Carbon Monoxide Poisoning: If you plan on using gas for cooking in your underground shelter, you could end up getting poisoned.
 Leaks could also result in an ignition risk.
 The best way to cook in a shelter is with an alcohol emergency stove.

-Make no mistake: building a secure hidden underground shelter with its own sustainable water source and energy is going to be pricey.
+Make no mistake: building a secure hidden underground shelter with its own sustainable water source and energy will be pricey.

-If you can’t afford the installation now, not worry too much.
-Always focus on what you can do for disaster preparation now and improve when you are able to.
+Do not worry too much if you can’t afford the installation now.
+Always focus on what you can do for disaster preparation now and improve when you can.